masasam/dotfiles/README.md

 - What can not be placed on github

-   Public key in .ssh etc.
+	scripts that password was written, etc.

 - Because it makes a lot of update file, it is troublesome to synchronize with github